Brian has directed several theatre and corporate events and is known for his work on major outdoor events including:

 “..a triumph for director Brian Gilbertson, all the Credit Union staff and volunteers, Events South Australia, the police and all involved-troupers all.”
 Peter Goers, Sunday Mail 2003

-The first Sunday of December each year at the Soldiers Memorial Gardens Mitcham. prior to 1996 a small concert was held each year in the Soldiers Mmemorial Gardens attracting up to 200 local residents. at the request of the local Council Brian Gilbertson produced and directed a new Carols model and named the event Carols by the Creek.
+The first Sunday of December each year at the Soldiers Memorial Gardens Mitcham.
+Prior to 1996 a small concert was held each year in the Soldiers Memorial Gardens attracting up to 200 local residents.
+At the request of the local Council Brian Gilbertson produced and directed a new Carols model and named the event Carols by the Creek.
 Audiences grew rapidly to 4000 and the evening became part of the local calendar.
-Brian continues to direct this event and perform in this event each year.
+Brian continues to direct and perform in this event each year.
 Brian created this event 20 years ago.

 2004/2006 Canvas in Concert, Michael Murray Theatre.

 For Wetlands & Wildlife in association with Westminster School Arts Department.
-Concept for and direction of concert starring international concert pianist David Helfgott with internationally renowned visual artist David Bromley on stage together.
-The audience is welcomed into the artist studio and see him paint whilst listening to music.
+Brian provided the concept for and direction of concerts starring international concert pianist David Helfgott with internationally renowned visual artist David Bromley on stage together.
+The audience is welcomed into the artist studio to see him paint whilst listening to music.
 The music happens to be live performance.
 The production was repeated in 2006 once again with the two Davids.
 Artists also participating in 2004 were The Australian String Quartet, mezzo soprano Elizabeth Campbell, Brian Gilbertson, The Adelaide Chamber Singers and Thomas Edmonds.
-In 2006 we were joined by Johanna Allen, Kym Purling, Nick Parnell, Jenna Wong, the Tal- Kin - Jari Dance group and Barbara Weir.
+In 2006 they were joined by Johanna Allen, Kym Purling, Nick Parnell, Jenna Wong, the Tal- Kin - Jari Dance group and Barbara Weir.

 At the end of each concert The artworks by David Bromley and Barbara Weir became part of the curtain call and were auctioned for charity.